quixio/template-dynamic-configuration/README.md

 This template uses the sanctioned Quix Configuration API service as a way of tracking and versioning your configurations.

-Configurations are tracked/set based on a combination of key + config-type.
-They are all set for you under the hood via the `Printer Configuration UI`.
+Configurations are tracked/set based on a combination of `target_key` (typically Kafka key) and `type`(a classification invented by the user); these are set for you under the hood via the `Printer Configuration UI`.

 The `Quix Configuration API` service is intended to be paired up with the [Quix Streams Configuration Lookup](https://github.com/quixio/quix-streams/blob/main/quixstreams/dataframe/joins/lookups/quix_configuration_service/lookup.py)